Dragon Oil opens its largest regional office in Turkmenistan

 PHOTO

-The opening ceremony was attended by Rashid Al Jarwan, CEO of Dragon Oil, Maksat Pirliyev, General Director of NAPECO, Deputy Ambassador of the UAE to Turkmenistan, Sulaiman Al Zahmi, high officials representing Petronas Turkmenistan, Mitro International and other companies.
+The opening ceremony was attended by H.E.
+Mr. Rashid Al Jarwan, CEO of Dragon Oil, Mr. Maksat Pirliyev, General Director of NAPECO, Deputy Ambassador of UAE to Turkmenistan, H.E.
+Mr. Sulaiman Al Zahmi, high officials representing Petronas Turkmenistan, Mitro International and other companies.

 Dragon Oil aims to raise its production, which currently stands at 180,000 barrels to 250,000 barrels per day with the natural growth of site production at the end of 2025, with Turkmenistan paying great attention to this expected increase.

-Al Jarwan said, “The opening of the company’s regional office in Turkmenistan is the result of more than 20 years of presence here.
+His Excellency Ali Rashid Al Jarwan, CEO of Dragon Oil, said: “The opening of the company’s regional office in Turkmenistan is the result of more than 20 years of presence here.
 Today we are launching a new chapter of serious and fruitful cooperation between our two countries, and it is also an affirmation of the strategic partnership that brings us together.”

 Al Jarwan pointed out that the new office has all the necessary facilities for work and has integrated management from all the company’s departments to ensure smooth work, pointing out that the number of the company’s employees in Turkmenistan reaches 2,000 employees, and the new office will ensure their service and meet their requirements.